AdobeDocs/experience-manager-64.en/help/communities/using/create-site.md

 Along with the new community site, new user groups are created which have the appropriate permissions set for various administrative functions.
 For details, visit [User Groups for Community Sites](../../communities/using/users.md#usergroupsforcommunitysites).

-For this new community site, given the site name "engage" in Step 1, the four new user groups may be seen from the [Groups console](../../communities/using/members.md) (global navigation : Communities, Groups):
+For this new community site, given the site name "engage" in Step 1, the four new user groups may be seen from the [Groups console](../../communities/using/members.md) (global navigation: Communities, Groups):

 * Community Engage Cpommunitymanagers
 * Community Engage Groupadministrators